jadecastro/reasyns/README.md

 Installation
 ============

 This package requires MATLAB 2012b or later (setup requires python 2.7 or later).

-Run the setup script `python setup.py` inside the project directory.
+Installation is done by running the setup `python setup.py` inside the project directory.

-The following dependencies will be automatically installed within the `\lib` folder in the project directory and an initialization script, `reasyns_init.m`, is created.
-If any of the dependencies exist, then the installation can be skipped, and the script simply creates `reasyns_init.m`.
+The following dependencies will be automatically installed within the `\lib` folder in the project directory and an initialization script, `reasyns_init.m`, will be created.
+If any of the dependencies exist, then the installation can be skipped, and the script will then simply create `reasyns_init.m`.

 1) SeDuMi (version 1.3 tested):
      http://sedumi.ie.lehigh.edu/?page_id=58